pinot-contrib/pinot-docs/basics/concepts/segment-retention.md

 This would happen if the segment doesn't contain a time column.
 * If the segment's table has a `segmentIngestionType` of `REFRESH`.

-In addition, segments will not be purged in real-time or offline tables if the retention period isn't specified.
+If the retention period isn't specified, segments aren't purged from tables.
 </Callout>

 The retention manager initially moves these segments into a _Deleted Segments_ area, from where they will eventually be permanently removed.